 The cannabis plant has received a lot of attention as a palliative therapy for cancer patients.
 The term palliative care refers to a field of medicine focused on improving quality of life in patients with chronic and often terminal diseases.

 In the case of cancer, cannabis has been proven to be an especially effective palliative in dealing with chemotherapy-associated symptoms like nausea and vomiting.
-It has also been praised for its ability to restore a patient’s appetite, reduce depression symptoms, and help manage pain.
+It has also been praised for its ability to restore a patient’s appetite and help manage pain.

 The study conducted by the Laboratory of Cancer Biology and Cannabinoid Research of the Israel Institute of Technology in Haifa, Israel found remarkable results that advance our understanding of cannabis’ effects on cancer cells.